tresorsawasawa/math_magicians/README.md

 - `git clone hhttps://github.com/tresorsawasawa/math_magicians.git`
 - `cd math_magicians`
 - `npm install` To download all the dependancies of the project
-- Use `npm start` to run the app in live server
+- Use `npm start` to run the app in your browser

 ## Test